 Stevens, who is originally from Australia, is a former print journalist who relocated from London to Hong Kong in 1993 in the lead-up to the territorys handover to China in 1997.

 He has covered elections across many countries and reported on many of the most significant events across the region in the last 20 years.
-Most recently he was the only western journalist on the ground in the Philippines when the devastating Typhoon Haiyan struck.
-CNNs coverage of Haiyan won Best International News story at the prestigious Royal Television Society awards and an Emmy nomination.
+In 2014 he was part of the CNN team covering Hong Kongs Umbrella Revolution pro-democracy movement and the mysterious disappearance of flight MH370.
+In 2013, he was the only western journalist on the ground in the Philippines when devastating Typhoon Haiyan struck.
+CNNs coverage of Haiyan won Best International News story at the prestigious Royal Television Society awards in London.

 Formerly, as anchor of CNN's BizAsia program, Stevens won the Asian Television Award for Best Business Programming.